oracle-livelabs/goldengate/ogg-json/introduction/introduction.md

 **Workshop Architecture to configure GoldenGate Data Streams and JSON Relational Duality Views***
     ![Architecture](./images/architecture.png " ")

-### Objectives
+### Objective
-In this workshop, you will learn:
-- Configure GoldenGate Data Streams and JSON Relational Duality Views to Deliver Change Data
+In this workshop you learn configure GoldenGate Data Streams and JSON Relational Duality Views to deliver change data.

 ### Prerequisites
-This lab assumes you have:
-* An Oracle account
+To successfully complete this lab, you must have an Oracle Cloud account.

 You may now proceed to the next lab.